Flying solo

 I’m now pretty much halfway through the ‘solo’ part of this trip and as I sit here in a riverside cafe in Vientiane sipping Beerlao and cheerfully ignoring the tuk-tuk drivers wanting to sell me weed, I think I’ve answered my own question.
 Can I do it?
 Yes.
 I absolutely can.
 Travelling solo for the last six weeks has been many things.
 Challenging, entertaining, eye-opening and mind expanding.
 Hilarious, drunken and incredible.
 It has certainly never been boring, and I wouldn’t change it for the world.

-One of the great things about travelling alone on this trip is that fact that in reality, I haven’t spent much time actually doing that.
+One of the great things about travelling alone on this trip is that in reality, I haven’t spent much time actually doing that.
 Instead, I’ve spent hours talking to strangers on buses, in restaurants and while drinking in bars.
 When you are dining by yourself and your choice of conversation partners are either a potted plant or the people at the table beside you, it’s not a difficult decision to make.

 Without the safety net of a travel companion, I’ve put myself out there a lot more than on previous trips – and gained so much more in return.
 In our so-called normal lives, we all carry round hang-ups and distractions that create barriers to meeting and creating friendships with strangers.
 While travelling those barriers disappear, especially when you are by yourself, and forming strong bonds with people takes days rather than months.